SAP-samples/teched2024-DA180/exercises/ex23/README.md

 Transformation Flows are also useful in scenarios when utilizing Replication Flows for Outbound Integration: Replication Flows can access local tables (delta enabled) which are updated by a transformation flow and transfer the data records in a delta mode.

 ## :beginner: Detour: SAP Analytics Cloud - Replace Model in Stories
-You can replace a model in your SAP Analytics Cloud story with another compatible model.
+You can replace a model in your SAP Analytics Cloud story with another compatible model, for example an SAP Datasphere Analytic Model with a different Analytic Model.
 You don't have to recreate your full story if you want to replace the data source (model) with a compatible one.
 While some features may need to be recreated, the structure and formatting of your dashboard won't be affected.

 ## End of Detour